brvnotrocoli/motion-code/README.md

 AR CAM with support for .mp4 video in chroma key, derived from <a href="https://github.com/hiukim/mind-ar-js">MindAR.js</a>

-## Example
+## How it works
-Scan the qr code or open <a href="fuori-1.github.io/motion-code/">fuori-1.github.io/motion-code</a> in your mobile phone and scan the qr code on top.
+- Scan the qr code or open <a href="fuori-1.github.io/motion-code/">fuori-1.github.io/motion-code</a> in your mobile phone
+- Scan the qr code on top.

 #### Image Target Compiler
 https://hiukim.github.io/mind-ar-js-doc/tools/compile